-This is a free counselling service available to all clergy and their immediate families in this Diocese.
+This is a free counselling service available to all licensed clergy and their partners in the Diocese of Derby and dependent adult members of your household through CMCS (Churches' Ministerial Counselling Service).
 If you are struggling in your personal life or your ministry, this service could be of significant value to you personally.
-The service offers individual and couples counselling, and counselling for the children of the clergy.